ngthanhtuung/FreelanceJob/README.md

-# FPTFREELANCEJOB - WEB FOR STUDENT FPT TO FIND JOB
+# FPT Freelance Job | Software Development Project

 ## 💡 Introduction

-FPT Freelance Job is the web-based application about looking for freelance jobs for the FPT students Ho Chi Minh City campus, user can create, manage jobs or apply for jobs.
+**FPT Freelance Job (FUFJ)** is one of the smart school systems and is developed on a web platform with the aim of creating a platform that allows all students who are studying and researching at FPT University in Ho Chi Minh Campus to find freelance jobs.
+From there, they can apply the knowledge they have learned through jobs to improve their skills and earn extra income.

 ## 👋 Background

-Group project for `Software Development Project (SWP391)` subject at FPT University.
+Mini Capstone for `Software Development Project (SWP391)` subject at FPT University HCMC.

 ## ⚙️ Technology